-Many in the Metro who work with children and teenagers say we have a silent epidemic happening.
+A Lee’s Summit North High School student died of a reported self-inflicted gunshot wound while inside the school early Friday morning.
+Many in the Metro who work with children and teenagers say this exemplifies a silent epidemic that’s happening.
 The rate of suicide has been going up steadily since 2006, nationally and here at home.
 Suicide is the second leading cause of death for children behind accidents according to the CDC.

 The medical director for The University of Kansas Health System – Marillac Campus says he sees an increase in admissions in September when a new school year begins and students face pressures ranging from performance to popularity issues.
 People are often reluctant to talk about suicide with children, which worries healthcare providers like Dr. Mitchell Douglass.